-The Walk of Fame is a stretch of soccer history at Toyota Stadium and Toyota Soccer Center that includes commemorative markers with plaques recognizing members of the soccer community and key events that have been instrumental in helping build the sport of soccer in Texas.
-This unique landmark is not only a tribute to those who have dedicated much of their lives to the sport of soccer, but is also a point of historical interest for all fans visiting the facility.
+The Walk of Fame is located just north of the Toyota Stadium stadium and runs directly through the center of the youth soccer fields located immediately south of Technology Drive, a stretch of soccer history that spans approximately 1,400 linear feet.
+Various commemorative markers are located within this area, with plaques on each recognizing members of the soccer community who have been instrumental in helping build the sport in Texas.
+Additionally, other markers, to be installed each year, will also recognize key events in Texas soccer history.
+This unique landmark is not only a tribute to those who have dedicated much of their lives to the sport, but is also a point of historic interest for all fans visiting the facility.

 Walk of Fame

 2005 Inaugural Class:

 Lamar Hunt -- Lamar Hunt has been a soccer pioneer for four decades.
 In 1967, as one of the original investors of the North American Soccer League, he founded the Dallas Tornado Soccer Club.
 Almost 30 years later he became a charter investor of Major League Soccer.
 Regarded as the father of modern professional soccer and soccer-specific stadiums in the United States, he is a member of the U.S. Soccer Hall of Fame, a recipient of the National Soccer Hall of Fame Medal of Honor and the U.S. Soccer Foundation Lifetime Achievement Award.